William de la Pole, 1st Duke of Suffolk: Biography

-William de la Pole was born in Cotton, Suffolk, the second son of Michael de la Pole, 2nd Earl of Suffolk by his wife Katherine de Stafford, daughter of Hugh de Stafford, 2nd Earl of Stafford, KG, and Philippa de Beauchamp.
+William de la Pole was born in Cotton, Suffolk, the second son of Michael de la Pole, 2nd Earl of Suffolk, by his wife Katherine de Stafford, daughter of Hugh de Stafford, 2nd Earl of Stafford, KG, and Philippa de Beauchamp.

 Almost continually engaged in the wars in France, he was seriously wounded during the Siege of Harfleur (1415), where his father died from dysentery.
-Later that year his older brother Michael, 3rd Earl of Suffolk, was killed at the Battle of Agincourt, and William succeeded as 4th earl.
+Later that year his elder brother Michael, 3rd Earl of Suffolk, was killed at the Battle of Agincourt, and William succeeded as 4th earl.
 He served in all the later French campaigns of the reign of Henry V, and in spite of his youth held high command on the marches of Normandy in 1421–22.

-In 1423 he joined Thomas, Earl of Salisbury in Champagne.
+In 1423 he joined Thomas, Earl of Salisbury, in Champagne.
 He fought under John, Duke of Bedford, at the Battle of Verneuil on 17 August 1424, and throughout the next four years was Salisbury's chief lieutenant in the direction of the war.
 He became co-commander of the English forces at the Siege of Orléans (1429), after the death of Salisbury.

 When the city was relieved by Joan of Arc in 1429, he managed a retreat to Jargeau where he was forced to surrender on 12 June.
 He was captured by a French squire named Guillaume Renault.
 Admiring the young soldier's bravery, the earl decided to knight him before surrendering.
 This dubbing has remained famous in French history and literature and has been recounted by the writer Alexandre Dumas.
 He remained a prisoner of Charles VII for two years, and was ransomed in 1431, after fourteen years' continuous field service.

 After his return to the Kingdom of England in 1434, he was made Constable of Wallingford Castle.
 He became a courtier and a close ally of Cardinal Henry Beaufort.
 Despite the diplomatic failure of the Congress of Arras, the cardinal's authority remained strong and Suffolk gained increasing influence.

 His most notable accomplishment in this period was negotiating the marriage of King Henry VI with Margaret of Anjou in 1444, which he achieved despite initial reluctance, and included a two years' truce.
 This earned him a promotion from Earl to Marquess of Suffolk.
 However, a secret clause was put in the agreement which gave Maine and Anjou back to France, which was to contribute to his downfall.